About

-But rather than simply getting annoyed about the dysfunction of the railways, from 2021 onwards I have started to work more systematically on railway policy in the European Union.
-Why – if there are cross border railway problems – has the EU not stepped up to fix them?
+But rather than simply getting annoyed about the dysfunction of the railways, since 2021 I have started to work more systematically on railway policy in the European Union.
+Why - if there are cross border railway problems - has the EU not stepped up to fix them?
 And if others are not seeking to fix these problems, what can I perhaps seek to change myself?

-I launched a small campaign – Trains for Europe – to address the absence of night trains in Europe, and propose ways to solve this gap, working to address the rolling stock problems in this area that I see as central.
-In 2022 I crossed every internal border of the European Union you can cross by train, in one crazy summer – the #CrossBorderRail project.
-And in February 2023 grouped all of my commentary about railway and transport topics here on this site, separate from all the other politics work I have done in the past (all of that can now be found at euroblog.jonworth.eu).
+I launched a small campaign - Trains for Europe - to address the absence of night trains in Europe, and propose ways to solve this gap, working to address the rolling stock problems in this area that I see as central.
+In 2022 I crossed every internal border of the European Union you can cross by train, in one crazy summer - the #CrossBorderRail project, and that project in various ways has continued until 2025.
+A related project called #CrossChannelRail - about the Channel Tunnel - started in 2025.

 I am not really a typical railway person.
 I do not work for a railway operator or a manufacturer, and I have never worked for a transport ministry.
 My background is in European Union political communication, not railways.